isomerpages/mlaw-cmc/_partner-with-us/4-request-for-collaterals.md

 **CMC Let’s Keep the Peace Tote Bags**<br>
 <div class="image"><img src="/images/1546416937814.png/" style="width: 300px"></div>

-<p style=text-align: justify">The CMC has also produced white canvas tote bags with the caption "Keep Calm Let's Talk Lah" as part of its overall objective of imbuing the community with the message that peace keeping is a collective responsibility.
+<p style="text-align: justify">The CMC has also produced white canvas tote bags with the caption "Keep Calm Let's Talk Lah" as part of its overall objective of imbuing the community with the message that peace keeping is a collective responsibility.
 These tote bags are environmentally friendly, functional and can be given out during any occasion.</p>

 **Request for Collaterals**

-<p style=text-align: justify">If you are a public officer organising events for your agency and wish to request for our collaterals, please call us at 1800-2255-529 with the following information:-</p>
+<p style="text-align: justify">If you are a public officer organising events for your agency and wish to request for our collaterals, please call us at 1800-2255-529 with the following information:-</p>

 * Name and Designation
 * Contact Number and Email